 3. Greater Profit

-While accountants have always seen payroll as a bit of a nuisance, they know just how profitable it can be for their firm.
-However, the lengthy amount of work and man hours involved in processing payroll has long cut into those profits.
+Accountants have always seen payroll as a bit of a nuisance, because the lengthy amount of work and man hours involved in processing payroll has long cut into their firm's profits.

-But with the rise of cloud-based software, accountants can start to claw back those profits by selling payroll services for more than it costs to do the work.
-In other words, the cost of processing payroll may remain the same, but firms that adopt modern technology will spend less of their own time and effort carrying it out, ultimately leaving them with more time for other work.
-Even if these cloud-based services may cost a bit upfront, consider it a long-term investment that will end up saving you money by freeing up your time for more profitable tasks.
+But with the rise of cloud-based software, accountants have begun to understand how to profit from payroll software.
+Software has made processing payroll fast, easier, and more accurate than ever before.
+This has allowed accountants to start to clawing back those lost profits by selling payroll services for more than it costs to do the work.
+In other words, firms that adopt payroll software spend less of their own time and effort carrying out payroll, leaving them with more time for other, higher-value work.
+Even if these cloud-based payroll software solutions cost a bit upfront, in the long-run, software ends up saving firm's money by freeing up each accountant's time for more profitable tasks.

 4. Stronger Relationships